frankakouemo/useFulTools/helloWorld_Deamon.md

 First look at
 https://forum.hardware.fr/hfr/OSAlternatifs/Codes-scripts/lancer-demarrage-linux-sujet_61866_1.htm

-thent add this parameter at the top of the script https://www.debian-fr.org/t/installation-de-script-missing-lsb-tags-and-overrides/23043/12
+then add this parameter at the top of the script https://www.debian-fr.org/t/installation-de-script-missing-lsb-tags-and-overrides/23043/12